duquesara/gamezone_analysis/README.md

 ### Overview of Findings

 Between 2019 and early 2021, the company experienced rapid revenue growth followed by a sharp **55% decline** in early 2021.
 While this downturn broadly aligns with post-pandemic demand normalization, deeper analysis reveals that the decline was disproportionately driven by **three core products**.
 The Sony PlayStation, Gaming Monitor, and Nintendo Switch accounted for **80% of total revenue**, while the **direct marketing channel** was responsible for **85% of revenue**.
-Regional analysis shows the downturn was global in nature, with **North America contributing 54% of total revenue losses**, especially in PlayStation sales.
+Regional analysis reveals that the downturn was global in nature, with **North America accounting for 54% of total revenue losses**, particularly in PlayStation sales.
 The following analysis explores these patterns in detail and highlights key opportunities to stabilize revenue and optimize channel and product strategy.